Rene Russo: Modeling

+Acting

+1980s

-Demand for her as a model began to wane as she entered her 30s.
+Modeling assignments began to wane for Russo as she entered her 30s.
 She did a few more commercials and then turned her back on modeling for a period of time.
 She studied theater and acting, and began appearing in theater roles at small theaters in Los Angeles and elsewhere in California.
 At one point, she took acting lessons from veteran actor Allan Rich, whom she credits with introducing her to the craft of acting.
 Russo made her debut in a television series in 1987, with a supporting role in the short-lived ABC production Sable, based on the comic book, Jon Sable: Freelance by Mike Grell.
 She made her feature film debut as the girlfriend of a former baseball star in Major League, a comedy written and directed by David S. Ward.
 The film was a critical success.